jac-now/projects/Powershell/Windows-Updater/README.md

     .\windows-update.ps1
     ```

-5.  **Follow the On-Screen Menu**: Once the script is running, you will be presented with a menu.
-Enter the number corresponding to your desired action.
+5.  **Follow the On-Screen Menu**: Once the script is running, you will be presented with a main menu.
+Enter the number corresponding to your desired action to navigate to the appropriate sub-menu.

 ## Menu Options

+### Main Menu

+1.  **Windows Update Menu**: Navigate to the sub-menu for Windows Update tasks.
+2.  **Winget Application Updates**: Navigate to the sub-menu for Winget package management.
+3.  **Exit**: Closes the script.

+### Windows Update Sub-Menu

 1.  **Check for updates**: Lists all available updates without installing them.
-2.  **Install ALL updates**: Installs all available updates, including drivers, optional updates, and updates for other Microsoft products (like Office). **Not yet implemented**
+2.  **Install Windows updates**: Installs available updates with prompts for including/excluding drivers and other Microsoft products.
-3.  **Install Windows updates except drivers**: Installs all updates but skips any that are categorized as "Drivers". **Not yet implemented**
-4.  **Install Windows updates by category**: (Placeholder) This feature is not yet implemented.
-5.  **Install a single update by KB number**: (Placeholder) This feature is not yet implemented.
-6.  **Display Windows Update history**: Shows a formatted table of past update installations.
+3.  **Display Windows Update history**: Shows a formatted table of past update installations.
-7.  **Exit**: Closes the script.
+4.  **Install a single update by KB number**: Allows you to install a specific update using its KB number.
+5.  **Back to Main Menu**: Returns to the main menu.

+### Winget Updates Sub-Menu

+1.  **Show available winget updates**: Lists all applications with available updates through Winget.
+2.  **Install all winget updates**: Installs all available updates for applications managed by Winget.
+3.  **Back to Main Menu**: Returns to the main menu.

 ## Important Notes

 *   The script will automatically attempt to install the `PSWindowsUpdate` module from the PowerShell Gallery if it is not found on your system.
 This requires an internet connection.
-*   Update installations (Options 2 and 3) are logged to a file in `C:\logs\`.
-You may need to create this directory manually if it doesn't exist.
+*   Update installations are logged to a file in `C:\logs\`.
+The script will create this directory if it doesn't exist.
 *   Some updates may require a system restart to complete.
 The script will accept all prompts, but you may need to manually restart your computer afterward.